Hultan/chessImager/readme.md

    image := imager.RenderWithContext(ctx)
 ```

-Another alternative is to use the method `AddHighlightEx()`, that allows you to provide some special
+Another alternative is to use the method `AddHighlightWithStyle()`, that allows you to provide some special
 styling to this specific square:

 ```go